TigerAppsOrg/Princeton-Departmental-Data/README.md

 #* requirement lists contain requirements and/or subrequirements
 req_list: # the highest level **must** contain a req_list
 - name: Prerequisites #* requirement name
   max_counted: 1 # > 0 or null: max units passed up to the parent requirement.
-1 if null
+ALL if null or missing
   min_needed: 4 #* >= 0 or "ALL": min units demanded of children (subrequirements)
   explanation: |- #* long human readable description of the requirement
     This text should be copied almost word-for-word from the department website.